nd-crane/raite-data-registry-usage-example/README.md

-*Note*: Remember to add `pdm run` at the beginning of the DVC commands.
+*Note*: When using pdm, add `pdm run` at the beginning of the DVC commands.